Click Here To Schedule A Consultation

 What causes varicose veins?

-Blood circulates throughout your body within two types of channels: arteries, which are responsible for transporting blood from your heart to the rest of your body, and veins, which circulate blood from your extremities back to your heart.
-When it comes to transporting blood to and from the legs, gravity aids in the circulation of blood through your arteries.
+Blood circulates throughout your body within two channels: arteries, which transport blood from your heart to the rest of your body, and veins, which circulate blood from your extremities back to your heart.
+When it comes to transporting blood to and from the legs, gravity aids in blood circulation through your arteries.
 However, to pump blood back to your heart from your legs, your circulatory system has to work against gravity.
 For that reason, valves in your veins open as vascular muscles contract to pump blood upwards and then close again to keep the blood from flowing backward.
 If the valves in your veins become weakened or damaged, it can affect the forward flow of blood.
 Blood can begin to flow backward and pool in the vein, causing the elastic walls of the vein to swell and twist and leading to the appearance of varicose veins.

 What are the risk factors for developing spider veins or varicose veins?

-There are many risk factors for developing spider veins and varicose veins, which are caused when the valves in the veins that keep blood from flowing backward are damaged.
-This leads to blood pooling in the veins and causes them to twist and swell, creating unsightly, dark-colored bulges near the surface of the skin.
-Damage can occur to the valves in the vein from a variety of biological factors and lifestyle habits, including the natural aging process, hormone fluctuations, genetic predisposition, obesity, or the frequency with which you stay in one position.
+There are many risk factors for developing spider and varicose veins, which are caused when the valves in the veins that keep blood from flowing backward are damaged.
+This leads to blood pooling in the veins and causes them to twist and swell, creating unsightly, dark-colored bulges near the skin’s surface.
+Damage can occur to the valves in the vein from various biological factors and lifestyle habits, including the natural aging process, hormone fluctuations, genetic predisposition, obesity, or the frequency with which you stay in one position.

-Age – As we age, the risk of developing varicose veins or spider veins increases.
-Over time, the valves in the veins can become damaged by the regular wear and tear of spending a lot of time on your feet, or sitting for too long in one position frequently, for example.
+Age – The risk of developing varicose or spider veins increases.
+Over time, the valves in the veins can become damaged by the regular wear and tear of spending a lot of time on your feet or sitting for too long in one position frequently, for example.

-Hormone Fluctuations – Women are more likely to develop varicose veins or spider veins than men due in large part to the hormonal changes that occur more naturally in female patients.
-The hormones found more prevalently in female patients can have an adverse effect on the wall of the veins, causing them to become more relaxed.
-This in turn can lead to a reversal of the blood flow and pooling of blood in the veins.
-The risk of hormone fluctuations leading to varicose veins increases for women who are on hormonal birth control or who become pregnant.
-Pregnancy also causes an increase in blood in the body in order to support the growth of the fetus; however, this can also cause the veins in your body to bulge.
+Hormone Fluctuations – Women are more likely to develop varicose or spider veins than men due mainly to hormonal changes that occur more naturally in female patients.
+The hormones found more prevalently in female patients can hurt the wall of the veins, causing them to become more relaxed.
+This, in turn, can lead to a reversal of the blood flow and pooling of blood in the veins.
+The risk of hormone fluctuations leading to varicose veins increases for women on hormonal birth control or who become pregnant.
+Pregnancy also causes an increase in blood in the body to support the growth of the fetus; however, this can also cause the veins in your body to bulge.

-Genetic Predisposition – Researchers have found a there is a greater risk for patients who have family members with varicose veins to develop the condition themselves.
-Family history can, therefore, play a role as a risk factor in developing varicose veins or spider veins.
+Genetic Predisposition – Researchers have found a greater risk for patients with family members with varicose veins to develop the condition themselves.
+Family history can, therefore, be a risk factor in developing varicose or spider veins.

 Obesity – Studies have also shown that patients who are overweight or obese are more at risk for developing varicose veins or spider veins.
 Being overweight means that there is more pressure on the veins in the legs, which can lead to damage to the valves in the veins.

-Sitting or Standing for a Long Time – Staying in one position, such as sitting in one place or standing in one place, for long periods of time is also a risk factor for developing varicose veins.
-Frequently standing for long amounts of time can put a lot of pressure on the veins in the legs.
+Sitting or Standing for a Long Time – Staying in one position, such as sitting in one place or standing in one place for long periods, is also a risk factor for developing varicose veins.
+Frequently standing for extended amounts of time can put a lot of pressure on the veins in the legs.
 Over time, this can wear away at the valves, which keep the blood flowing forward.
-Furthermore, blood does not circulate well if you are staying in one position.
-For that reason, sitting in one position for prolonged amounts of time can also be a risk factor for developing varicose or spider veins.
+Furthermore, blood does not circulate well if you stay in one position.
+Therefore, sitting in one place for prolonged amounts of time can also be a risk factor for developing varicose or spider veins.

 Can varicose veins be prevented?

-While varicose veins cannot be completely prevented, there are changes to your lifestyle that you can make to reduce the risk of developing varicose veins.
-To do so, it is important to improve the circulation in your body by exercising frequently, consuming a high fiber diet, wearing shoes without a high heel, and ensuring that you are adjusting your position so you are not sitting or standing in one place for too long.
-It is best to maintain a healthy weight and lose weight if you are overweight.
+While varicose veins cannot be prevented entirely, there are changes to your lifestyle that you can make to reduce the risk of developing varicose veins.
+To do so, it is essential to improve the circulation in your body by exercising frequently, consuming a high-fiber diet, wearing shoes without a high heel, and ensuring that you are adjusting your position so you are not sitting or standing in one place for too long.
+Maintaining a healthy weight and losing weight if you are overweight is best.

-While the condition cannot be completely prevented, there are very safe and effective treatment options available at expert dermatologist Dr. Green’s office in New York City.
-Dr. Green combines sclerotherapy and laser therapy to eliminate the unsightly appearance and discomfort of varicose veins.
+While the condition cannot be prevented entirely, very safe and effective treatment options are available at expert dermatologist Dr. Green’s office in New York City.
+Dr. Green combines sclerotherapy and laser therapy to eliminate varicose veins’ unsightly appearance and discomfort.

 What is sclerotherapy used for?

 Sclerotherapy involves injecting a sclerosing solution, such as Asclera®, directly into targeted veins to treat spider veins.
-Spider veins are superficial leg veins that commonly appear on the surface of the skin.
+Spider veins are superficial leg veins commonly appearing on the skin’s surface.
 This is due to the increased pressure in the veins in the legs while standing and walking, although other risk factors.
 Spider veins can also be attributed to genetics, obesity, trauma, and hormonal changes.
-The appearance of varicose veins and spider veins can negatively affect one’s self-esteem and quality of life as many try to hide the appearance of these veins with pants or long dresses.
+The appearance of varicose and spider veins can negatively affect one’s self-esteem and quality of life, as many try to hide the appearance of these veins with pants or long dresses.
 When the sclerosing agent is injected, the injected veins scar, rerouting blood circulation to other healthy veins.
 The collapsed vein is naturally processed by the body and fades away, eliminating the appearance of bulging, twisted veins.
-Sclerotherapy is an amazing, non-invasive treatment that can eliminate the appearance of varicose veins and spider veins and return your legs to look younger, more even, and clear.
+Sclerotherapy is a unique, non-invasive treatment that can stop the formation of varicose and spider veins and return your legs to look younger, more even, and more precise.

 What is sclerotherapy for varicose veins?

 When it comes to eliminating the appearance of bulging, twisted varicose veins, sclerotherapy is the gold standard treatment.
-Varicose veins are a common condition that affects approximately 20% of adults, and in the United States, more than 300,000 sclerotherapy treatments are performed every year.
+Varicose veins are a common condition affecting approximately 20% of adults, and in the United States, more than 300,000 sclerotherapy treatments are performed yearly.
 Sclerotherapy treatment is an effective procedure that requires no downtime or recovery time.
-The process involves the injection of a liquid, called a sclerosis agent, into the varicose veins or spider veins.
-The liquid causes the veins to collapse and disappear, thereby eliminating the cosmetic and physical symptoms of the condition.
-FDA-approved sclerosants available in the United States include sodium tetradecyl sulfate (a detergent) and polidocanol (Asclera).
+The process involves the injection of a liquid, called a sclerosis agent, into the varicose or spider veins.
+The fluid causes the veins to collapse and disappear, eliminating the condition’s cosmetic and physical symptoms.
+FDA-approved sclerosants in the United States include sodium tetradecyl sulfate (a detergent) and polidocanol (Asclera).
 In the past, hypertonic saline was used as a sclerosant, but it had the disadvantage of causing increased matting or neo-vascularization, pain, and skin discoloration.
 In Dr. Green’s New York City office, she uses the FDA-approved sclerosant called Asclera, which is injected into the affected veins using a small needle.
-The treatment causes minimal discomfort, especially when performed by an expert, board-certified dermatologist, such as Dr. Green.
+The treatment causes minimal discomfort, mainly when performed by an expert, board-certified dermatologist like Dr. Green.

 How does sclerotherapy work?

-Sclerotherapy is a safe and effective treatment that involves directly injecting a sclerosant, or liquid medicine, into damaged leg veins.
-This liquid forces the veins to scar and shrink, and, as a result, to be reabsorbed into the body as local tissue.
-When this occurs, it forces the blood to be rerouted through other veins in order to return to the heart.
-As the damaged veins are reabsorbed into the body and the blood is rerouted, the appearance of twisted veins on the surface of the skin disappears.
+Sclerotherapy is a safe and effective treatment involving injecting a sclerosant or liquid medicine into damaged leg veins.
+This liquid forces the veins to scar and shrink and, as a result, to be reabsorbed into the body as local tissue.
+When this occurs, it causes the blood to be rerouted through other veins to return to the heart.
+As the damaged veins are reabsorbed into the body and the blood is delivered, the appearance of twisted veins on the skin’s surface disappears.
 Further, the procedure can relieve much of the physical feelings of discomfort that varicose veins can produce.
-The treatment alleviates the swelling, aching, and burning that can be associated with varicose veins.
+The treatment alleviates the swelling, aching, and burning associated with varicose veins.

-Spider veins are smaller than varicose veins and the affected veins can be treated with a sclerosing agent, which destroys these small veins painlessly, with minimal recovery time.
-Some physicians utilize foam sclerotherapy to treat larger varicose veins.
-When you have your initial consultation appointment with Dr. Green, she will be able to examine the treatment area to determine which method of sclerotherapy is right for your specific needs.
+Spider veins are smaller than varicose veins, and the affected veins can be treated with a sclerosing agent, which destroys these small veins painlessly with minimal recovery time.
+Some physicians utilize foam sclerotherapy to treat more prominent varicose veins.
+When you have your initial consultation appointment with Dr. Green, she can examine the treatment area to determine which sclerotherapy method suits your needs.

 Who is a candidate for sclerotherapy?

-A good candidate for sclerotherapy is someone in good health who wants to eliminate varicose or spider veins either for cosmetic reasons or medical ones.
+A good candidate for sclerotherapy is someone in good health who wants to eliminate varicose or spider veins for cosmetic or medical reasons.
 If you are concerned that you might have underlying venous disease, it is best to consult with a vascular surgeon or other qualified healthcare professional.
-It is important to determine if there is underlying arterial or venous insufficiency.
+It is essential to determine if there is underlying arterial or venous insufficiency.
 Venous insufficiency predisposes one to increased blood clots, leg swelling, and skin ulcerations.
-Many patients benefit from sclerotherapy who are suffering from aching, swollen, burning, or night cramps.
+Many patients who suffer from aching, swollen, burning, or night cramps benefit from sclerotherapy.

-If you are pregnant, you may not be a candidate for sclerotherapy.
-If you are taking oral contraceptives you may not be a good candidate.
+Pregnant and breastfeeding patients are not candidates for sclerotherapy.
+You may not be a good candidate if you take oral contraceptives.
 A history of blood clots would also be a contraindication for sclerotherapy treatment.
 If you are actively smoking, you are not a good candidate since this can also cause an increased risk of blood clots.

 How to prepare for your sclerotherapy treatment

-It is best to avoid blood thinners, such as aspirin, Aleve, Motrin (ibuprofen), and other anti-inflammatory medications, vitamins, and herbal supplements for at least one week before your sclerotherapy treatment.
-Some patients require pre-treatment with an oral antibiotic, and this should be discussed during your consultation with Dr. Green.
+It is best to avoid blood thinners, such as aspirin, Aleve, Motrin (ibuprofen), and other anti-inflammatory medications, vitamins, and herbal supplements, for at least one week before your sclerotherapy treatment.
+Some patients require pre-treatment with an oral antibiotic, which should be discussed during your consultation with Dr. Green.
 It is best not to apply any lotions or creams to the treatment area immediately before your sclerotherapy injections.
 Avoid waxing or shaving the treated areas within 24 hours before your procedure.

 Spider vein and varicose vein treatment with sclerotherapy

-If you are a good candidate for sclerotherapy, a topical numbing cream will be applied before the procedure to the injection site, to minimize any localized discomfort from the injection of the treated veins.
-The treatment areas are cleaned and multiple injections with a very fine needle are performed directly into the veins.
-The sclerosant is injected into the spider veins or varicose veins, causing them to scar and collapse internally.
-The treatment itself can take 30 minutes or more, depending on the extent of the veins needing treatment.
+If you are a good candidate for sclerotherapy, a topical numbing cream should be applied one hour before the procedure to minimize any localized discomfort from the injection of the treated veins.
+The treatment areas are cleaned, and multiple injections with a fine needle are performed directly into the veins.
+The sclerosant is injected into the spider or varicose veins, causing them to scar and collapse internally.
+The treatment can take 30 minutes or more, depending on the extent of the veins needing treatment.

-After your sclerotherapy, the treated areas are wrapped with a long-stretch bandage to add extra pressure, or compression stockings are recommended after treatment for both spider veins and reticular veins.
+After your sclerotherapy, the treated areas may be wrapped with a long-stretch bandage to add extra pressure.
+Compression stockings are recommended after treatment for both spider and reticular veins.
 You can return to most normal activities directly after your sclerotherapy treatment.
-Dr. Green will schedule a follow-up visit for you approximately one month after your procedure to check your progress and your next treatment session.
+Dr. Green will schedule a follow-up visit approximately one month after your procedure to check your progress and your next treatment session.

 sclerotherapy 793726519